Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Fresh fruits and berries are very tasty and healthy.

-Raw food: before and after
+Raw food diet: before and after

 The choice is yours.